Posted on behalf of Anderson Cummings on Jan 03, 2019 in Auto Accidents

 Moving Objects Inside Your Vehicle

-Drivers may also become distracted by moving objects inside their vehicle.
+Drivers may also become distracted by moving objects inside their vehicles.
 This may include objects that fell below the driver’s seat or passengers traveling with the driver inside his or her vehicle.
 Likewise, uncontained pets that are freely roaming the vehicle may cause the driver to become distracted.

 Rather than dealing with these things while the vehicle is moving, you should pull over to a safe location to address the distraction.
 This may help motorists avoid causing a traffic accident.